dbvcode/interview-search/README.md

 The search is case insensitive and it's achieved with puppeteer.
 It opens a browser so the pages are also displayed while searching.

-After the search it aims to create 3 lists:
+During the search it aims to create 3 lists:

 -   urls containing terms
 -   errored urls